 Rainbow Sensory Bottle Directions

-Squeeze the colored gel into the VOSS bottle.
+2. Transfer the colored gel to the sensory bottle.

 Rainbow Discovery Bottle Video